Last updated at 22:33, 2 Oct 2017 Uploaded at 21:57, 20 Mar 2017

 Problem is, this stuff will provide you quite a glass chin, reducing your damage resistance be 50 percent.
 Better weasel away while you can, hopefully the darkness will protect you.

 Yo!
-Be the coolest cat in town when you talk to someone for a good deal or a few more XP.
+Be the coolest cat in town when you talk to someone for a good deal or a lock that needs to be picked.
 Time to chew bubblegum and farm some goods - and we got plenty of gum. :)

 Stealth is cool, but sometimes you're just missing a bit more oomph to get the job done with your favorite knife or silenced weapon and you regret that you forgot your heavy hitter under your pillow at home.
 Good thing you now can take this little equalizer and silently ruin someone's day.